pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 ## Before you begin

-- Before you create an endpoint, make sure that the target table for the endpoint exists in your target database of the target cluster, and that the columns of the target table are already defined.
+- Before you create an endpoint, make sure the following:

-- Before you create an endpoint, make sure that you have created a cluster and a Data App.
+    - You have created a cluster and a Data App.
 For more information, see [Create a Data App](/tidb-cloud/data-service-manage-data-app.md#create-a-data-app).
+    - The target table for the endpoint exists in your target database of the target cluster, and the columns of the target table are already defined.

 - Before you call an endpoint, make sure that you have created an API key in the Data App.
 For more information, see [Create an API key](/tidb-cloud/data-service-api-key.md#create-an-api-key).